British shorthair aesthetics

 British shorthair price

-The price for a British shorthair varies between $900-2500 USD.
+The price varies between $900-2500 USD.
 Cats made for breeding and competitions can reach prices up to $3000 USD.